Mac Mini: Home theater

+Distributed computing

+Sound On Sound's Mark Wherry said the Mac Mini was useful for distributed audio processing of audio plugins using Logic Node, a companion tool to Logic Pro.
+Writing for MacTech magazine, university IT director Mary Norbury-Glaser demonstrated the use of Xgrid on a Mac Mini.

 Server

 Apple offered a server configuration of the Mac Mini that was originally supplied with the OS X Server operating system, a version of OS X, but this was later switched to the standard version of OS X with a separate OS X Server package.
 The file included component applications such as "Server App" and "File Sharing".
 In June 2011, it was available from Mac App Store for other Macintosh computers.
-The Mid 2010 Mac Mini Server was initially the only model without an optical drive, which was replaced with a second hard drive.
+The Mid-2010 Mac Mini Server was initially the only model without an optical drive, which was replaced with a second hard drive.
 The Mid 2011 models also eliminated the optical drive.

 The Mac Mini Server hardware was discontinued in the Late 2014 model.
 The macOS Server software package, however, could be purchased from the Mac App Store.
 In 2018, coinciding with the release of macOS Mojave, Apple shipped macOS Server version 5.71, which stopped bundling open-source services including DHCP, DNS, email, firewall, FTP, RADIUS, VPN, Web, and Wiki.
 Apple states customers are able to receive support for these services directly from open-source providers.
 Other Apple-proprietary services such as Airport, Calendar, Contacts, Messages, and NetBoot were also removed with no corresponding open-source options.

 Alternative operating systems for Mac users include Linux and virtualized Windows; they can also install third-party Unix packages via open-source package managers such as Conda, Fink, Homebrew, MacPorts, Nix, pkgsrc, and Rudix.
 A few services, such as caching, files, Time Machine, and Web, were moved to the macOS Mojave client but can have limited configuration capability via the Sharing control panel.
 The Apache server GUI manager is replaced by apachectl commands in Terminal.
 The only services remaining in macOS Server 5.7.1 are Open Directory, Profile Manager, and Xsan.

+Some have used Mac Minis as replacements for Apple's discontinued Xserve rack-mounted servers.
+Providers like AWS, Macstadium, and Scaleway provide the ability to rent Mac Minis located in their data centers, a process called colocation.
+These can be used as continuous integration servers (also known as build servers) for Xcode, or used for application testing.